 - 2005 – Mr. Jay Miller, Fort Worth, TX

 - 2004 – Wright State University Special Collections/Archives Accepted by Ms. Dawn Dewey, Dayton, OH

 - 2003 – Mr. Dan Patterson, Dayton, OH

-Nominees must fill out the appropriate paperwork and send seven (7) completed copies of the application and relevant project materials.
-Printed materials in PDF format on thumb-drives are acceptable along with one physical copy of the project.
+- Nominees must fill out the appropriate paperwork and send seven (7) completed copies of the application and relevant project materials.
+Printed materials in PDF format are acceptable along with one physical copy of the project.
 All applications and materials remain the property of the NAHF.

-Applicants are encouraged to review and understand the history and function of the NAHF and its role in promoting American air and space pioneers and their achievements (explore www.nationalaviation.org).
-The Combs Gates Award review committee is charged with selecting a suitable award recipient from the perspective of the NAHF’s role in promoting the history of aviation through individual initiative and achievement.
+- Applicants are encouraged to review and understand the history and function of the NAHF and its role in promoting American air and space pioneers and their achievements .
+The Review Committee is charged with selecting a suitable award recipient from the perspective of the NAHF’s role in promoting the history of aviation through individual initiative and achievement.